FawkesRocks/New_Sonic_CD-R_Decompilation/README.md

 ## Follow the build steps

 ### Windows
-To handle dependencies, you'll need to install [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) (make sure to install the `Desktop development with C++` package during the installation) and [vcpkg](https://github.com/microsoft/vcpkg#quick-start-windows).
+To handle dependencies, you'll need to install [Visual Studio Community](https://visualstudio.microsoft.com/downloads/) (make sure to install the `Desktop development with C++` package during the installation) and [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started) (only up to the substeps seen in step 1.

 After installing those, run the following in Command Prompt (make sure to replace `[vcpkg root]` with the path to the vcpkg installation!):
 - `[vcpkg root]\vcpkg.exe install glew sdl2 libogg libtheora libvorbis --triplet=x64-windows-static` (If you're compiling a 32-bit build, replace `x64-windows-static` with `x86-windows-static`.)